Skip to main content

 We have provided guidance and training to our editors and continue to do so to ensure that alt tags are added to images when added to websites.

 We still have some issues in relation to our Events plugin where members of the public are able to upload their own images and do not include alt tags.
-We are reviewing our hosting and website contract early in 2024 and will be asking our new or existing provider to fix this issue.
+We will be working with the existing (or a new) supplier later in 2025 and developing a new website – the new development will have a facility to ensure that the public cannot upload images without sufficient alt text.

 Insufficient colour contrast